jplindstrom/p5-autobox-Transform/README.md

         books => scalar $books->filter_by("is_published"),
     );

-    # Probably the nicest, since it goes at the end
+    # Probably the nicest, since ->to_ref goes at the end
     $self->my_method(
-        # Correct, use ->to_ref to ensure an array reference is returned
+        # Correct, use ->to_ref to ensure an array ref is returned
         books => $books->filter_by("is_published")->to_ref,
     );